ramirocrego/my_website/content/teaching/GEE-2/index.md

 research possibilities in unthinkable ways.
 And while lot of attention has been put into the use of Google Earth Engine for remote sensing scientists (Tamimina et al., 2020), the tool has not reached yet the spatial ecological field in its full capacity.
-In this book, we explore the different applications that this platform provides to analyze data for projects focused on spatial ecology.
+In this tutorial, we explore the different applications that this platform provides to analyze data for projects focused on spatial ecology.